Sort by:

 Planting Details

-- Soil Requirements: Prefers rich, well-drained, slightly acidic to neutral soil with a pH of 6.0–7.5.
+- Soil Requirements: Green Shiso prefers rich, well-draining soil with a slightly acidic to neutral pH (6.0–7.0).

-- Sunlight: Needs full sun, though it can tolerate partial shade in hotter climates.
+- Sunlight: The herb thrives in full sun but can tolerate some partial shade, especially in hotter climates.

 Care Instructions